Flooring FAQ

 sounds too good to be true it probably is.
 We take care to put up plastic

 to contain the dust in the areas in which we are working.
-Most people find
+Most people

-that dust is not very bad.
+find that dust is not very bad.

 Q. Will I need to stay out of my house during sanding?

 A. The process is very loud and finishes contain strong chemicals.
-We recommend
+We

-home.
+very large home.

 Q. Do you come in and move my furniture?